...

 How to Say Thank You at the End of Your Presentation: Simple Tips and Tricks

 Saying thank you is not only about expressing gratitude.
-Many times, saying thank you is a business strategy, and presenting thank you images needs to prove their worth for your business.
+Often, saying thank you is a business strategy, and presenting thank you images must prove their worth for your business.

 Some simple pointers to remember are: